 As a member of our FirstNet team, Scott Mendoza spends much of his time finding the best ways to keep firefighters, police officers and EMTs connected during times of great need.
 Whether it’s navigating wildfires or driving through a hurricane, a first responder’s regular workday often calls for tough decisions.
 Having served 14 years in the Air Force, Scott understands the impact those sacrifices can make.

 As an Air Force officer, Scott piloted both the MQ-1 Predator and MQ-9 Reaper.
 These Remotely Piloted Aircrafts (RPAs) have varied roles from intelligence, surveillance, reconnaissance to hunter/fighter military roles.
 It is also common for these aircrafts to support troops on the ground, providing overwatch and an “eye in the sky” to protect our service members.
 It’s a role that can carry tremendous weight with it, and Scott was more than aware of the responsibility involved acting as the eye for others.

 To transition out of a role that carried such responsibilities daily is a challenge many veterans face.
-Scott was fortunate to find JoHanna Martinez, an AT&T military recruiter and USMC veteran, who helped him land an internship within AT&T. Trading his Air Force flight suit for a business suit, Scott hoped to expand his skillset in corporate America.
+Scott was fortunate to land an internship within AT&T, with help from one of our military recruiters who was a USMC veteran herself.
+Trading his Air Force flight suit for a business suit, Scott hoped to expand his skillset in corporate America.

 Some challenges, however, you simply can’t prepare for.

 In the following five to six months with AT&T, Scott – normally high-energy and extroverted – started to dramatically change.
 His wife feared the worst as she noticed Scott more withdrawn, depressed, and even avoiding social interactions with friends.

 “I didn’t know what was going on and it was straining my personal life; my marriage.
 That really drove me to figure out why.”